Glmark2 is a popular open source GPU benchmarking tool with OpenGL 2.0 and OpenGLES 2.0 support, available for Linux and Android platform.

 - Install jpeg and png image development headers

-sudo apt-get install libjpeg-dev libpng12-dev
+sudo apt-get install libjpeg-dev libpng-dev # install libpng12-dev on Ubuntu/Mint

 Download glmark2 source from git